1 min read 270 words Updated May 22, 2026 Created May 21, 2026

 https://conshell.net was started in 2008.

-Alas, in spring 2026 after some incidents with wiki spam and some (numerous!) errant web spiders
+Alas, in spring 2026 after some irritating incidents with wiki spam and some annoying web clients/spiders overloading the server with random, un-referred requests, it was time for a change.

 The site itself is served by Nginx.